USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 GRIDMASK_STATES_12SE1.nc
 ```

-The instructions require the user to edit the emissions control namelist file in the BLD directory.
+The instructions require the user to edit the emissions control namelist file in the BLD directory (see step 9 below).

 ```
 EmissCtrl_cb6r3_ae7_aq.nml